 While nearly all DDoS attacks involve overwhelming a target device or network with traffic, attacks can be divided into three categories.
-An attacker may make use one or multiple different attack vectors, or cycle attack vectors potentially based on counter measures taken by the target.
+An attacker may use one or more different attack vectors, or cycle attack vectors in response to counter measures taken by the target.

 This attack is similar to pressing refresh in a web browser over and over on many different computers at once – large numbers of HTTP requests flood the server, resulting in denial-of-service.

 This type of attack ranges from simple to complex.